Singapore Night Safari is the World’s first nocturnal wildlife park.

 Best time to visit Night Safari Singapore

-The best time to visit Singapore Night Safari is the first-time slot – that is at 7.15 pm.
+The best time to visit Singapore Night Safari is 7.15 pm, which is the first time slot.

 That’s when the gates open, and you can be one of the first to get in.

-This is the best time slot because it helps you time your attendance at the shows, Tram ride, and dinner to perfection.
+This is the best time slot because it helps you time your attendance at the shows, pick the Tram ride, and also plan your dinner to perfection.

 Once inside the Night Safari Park, everybody rushes for the Night Safari Tram ride.
 As a result, there are long queues for the Tram.